Danil1702/Homeworks/README.md

 Directory containing video representation of the usage of the project.

+3. __Documentation:__

+Directory containing automatically generated html files with documentation to all project modules.

 * **examples**

 Directory containing example programs, as parts of certain tasks.